gothicfann/openvpn_client/README.md

 ## Fedora 28 (script installation)

 Just run `sudo ./ovpn_fedora_install.sh`.
-It will install and confgure openvpn and all the dependecnies and generate client config file for you that uses you yubikey to authenticate through OpenVPN server.
+It will install and confgure openvpn and all the dependecnies and generate client config file for you that uses your yubikey to authenticate through OpenVPN server.

 ## Windows 10 (manual installation)